Rio6/rio6.github.io/blog/E-line-follower.en.md

 ![course](img/line-follower/course.png =49%x*)<br/>
 </center>

 The performance of the robot is evaluated based on its mass, time to completion, and reliability.
 After some brain storming and a lot of loophole probing with the TA, we settled on the solution: drive the robot to the center of the course as fast as possible following the line, then kick it straight back to the start where a net would be left behind.
-A [writeup by my groupmate Josh](https://joshdolgin.github.io/projects.html) has a more complete view on the rules and the design process.
+Josh from my group [has a writeup](https://joshdolgin.github.io/projects.html) with more complete rules and design process.
 This blog will focus on the electrical and firmware aspect of the project.

 ## Line Detection
 In order for the robot to follow the line, it must know where the line is.
 It was known since the beginning that infrared detector does not work well with the red tape used to mark the line.
 So the traditional infrared sensor used by most line following robot were not suitable for this project.